 The Climate and Equitable Jobs Act (or CEJA), enacted as P.A.
-102-0662, created new programs and design elements for ILSFA, which are included in the 2022 Long-Term Plan.
-Several new programs created by CEJA that are administered by other state entities may provide additional support for ILSFA projects.
+102-0662, created new programs and design elements for ILSFA, which were introduced in the 2022 Long-Term Plan and are included in the 202222024 Long-Term Plan.
+Several-new programs created by CEJA that are administered by other state entities may provide additional support for ILSFA projects.
 This section outlines those programs and additional requirements for how the Program Administrator interacts with existing state programs, such as energy efficiency programs.
 Many of these are still under development, and the Program Administrator will provide updates as they are available.